The true alchemists do not change lead into gold; they change the world into words. William H. Gass

 It was my friends who convinced me to begin again.
 Laura, who invited me to what is now “our” beloved Tuesday night writing group.
 Regina, who pointed out that the essays and articles she and I wanted to share with other grieving parents didn’t exist, so perhaps I’d “better start writing.”
 And luck, which had me spot a calendar notice in poet Ellen Bass’ newsletter about a week long retreat called “Writing as a Pathway Through Grief, Loss, Uncertainty & Change” which introduced me to Laura Davis, who thanks to COVID, became my writing teacher in March 2020 via her Thursday feedback class on Zoom.

 My first pieces on Salt Water went up in June 2017.
-Since then, I’ve written almost two hundred more, beautiful proof of the wisdom of Louis L’Amour’s advice – “Start writing, no matter what.
+Since then, I’ve written two hundred and fifty more, beautiful proof of the wisdom of Louis L’Amour’s advice – “Start writing, no matter what.
 The water does not flow until the faucet is turned on.”

 In the early days, I wrote to understand Jimmy’s death.
 Why this happened.
 How it could have happened.
 If I could have prevented it.
 Whether I was the only one.